Lacrymology/states/salt/master/doc/pillar.rst

 The user ``root`` running the :doc:`/salt/master/doc/index` need read access to the :doc:`/git/doc/index` repositories.
-The pillar key :ref:`pillar-ssh-root_key` is probably required or :ref:`pillar-ssh-keys` and it's key authorized to read the repository.
+The pillar key :ref:`pillar-ssh-keys` is probably required  and it's key authorized to read the repository.
 And the server :ref:`pillar-ssh-hosts` defined too.

 Look in :doc:`/ssh/client/doc/index` for more details, more importantly the